Northern California Wildfire Relief

 - Operation USA provides supplies to meet the immediate needs of first responders and affected communities while also assisting with long-term recovery efforts.

-- The North Valley Community Foundation’s Camp Fire Fund provides support to disaster relief and recovery services to individuals and communities affected by the Camp Fire.
+- The North Valley Community Foundation’s Camp Fire Fund provides support and disaster relief and recovery services to individuals and communities affected by the Camp Fire.

 When supporting relief organizations, consider marking your gift as general operating support.
 By doing so, you enable the organization to both respond to current disasters and be prepared for those that may arise in the future.
 Visit CCF’s disaster giving page for more tips on how to maximize your impact when giving to disaster relief.